supervisely-ecosystem/import-volumes-with-masks/README.md

 <details>
 <summary>Run from team files</summary>
 <br>
-1. Run the application from the context menu of the folder on Team Files page
+1. Run the application from the context menu of the folder (right mouse button) on Team Files page

 <img src="https://user-images.githubusercontent.com/97401023/203985820-e657e722-9d8f-46a5-a596-c64051ff7c64.png" />

 2. If you want to upload project folder from your computer, choose `Drag & Drop` option.
 You can upload the project folder to drag-and-drop field or you can click on the drag-and-drop field and choose project from your computer in opened window.

 <img src="https://user-images.githubusercontent.com/97401023/203985668-9d5fb085-235b-4e4e-903f-54e110a6dd08.png" width="400px" />

 3. If you want to use project from Team Files, choose `Team Files` option and choose folder to use in the app.

 <img src="https://user-images.githubusercontent.com/97401023/203985717-a54a6867-d903-4be0-a160-975e633eb9f8.png" width="400px" />

 4. Enter project name to `Result Project Name` field or leave the default value.